NREL/EnergyPlus/design/FY2020/NFP-LowTempRadSysSurfTempCtrl.md

 ## Engineering Reference ##

 A variety of changes will need to be made to the Engineering Reference in the section on Low Temperature Radiant System Controls.
 The new control options will need to be defined and the changes to the throttling range and its interpretation will also need to be made.
+In addition, documentation for the 2-D modeling capabilities will be added to the Engineering Reference as currently there isn’t anything here describing this.
+When this is added, a discussion of how the new user position for internal temperature is decided.

 ## Example File and Transition Changes ##

 New and modified example files will be created to test the new controls that are implemented in this work.
-No transition changes are expected since the new controls will simply be a new option for an existing input field.
+A transition will need to be made for files that use the Construction:InternalSource input since a new parameter is being added and this parameter will NOT be at the end of the existing input.

 ## References ##